LRDesign/NinjaScript/README.markdown

 For more information, see https://github.com/LRDesign/NinjaScript/wiki

-Or jump right in: download it at: https://github.com/downloads/LRDesign/NinjaScript/ninjascript.zip
+Or jump right in: download it at: [Downloads for Ninjascript](https://googledrive.com/host/0B3Pcyyb1e1BPT2pRX1ZIREdhSjQ/)

 ## Contributing